sherpa/sherpa/README.md

 Sherpa.
 These warnings may be ignored, as long as the test ends with an `OK` message.

+You can also test the build by using the standard python command:

+    $ python setup.py test

+The `test` command is a wrapper that calls `pytest` under the hood.

+You can pass additional arguments to `pytest` with `-a` or `--pytest-args`.
+For instance,
+you can run a single test, i.e. a single test method, with:

+    $ python setup.py test -a sherpa/astro/datastack/tests/test_datastack.py::test_load::test_case3

 Custom source build
 ===================